 International festivals like Windscape can only happen with the committed support of government, sponsors, donors, volunteers, celebrity kite flyers, and great audiences willing to spend part of their weekends supporting the event.
-This year, Windscape hosted just over 9000 people, with guests coming from England, India, Mexico, Korea, Ireland, Australia, Belgium, Italy, Columbia, South Africa and France.
-Almost exactly half of the attendees were from the City of Swift Current, with the remainder being 39% from Saskatchewan and about 11% from the rest of Canada and the United States.
+In 2014, Windscape hosted just over 9000 people, with guests coming from England, India, Mexico, Korea, Ireland, Australia, Belgium, Italy, Columbia, South Africa and France.